-Yatton Chapel is constructed in sandstone rubble with ashlar dressings, and has a stone slate roof.
-Its plan is simple, consisting of a nave and chancel, and a bellcote at the west end.
 The bellcote is weatherboarded and has a pyramidal roof.
 The south doorway is Norman in style.
 It has a semicircular arched head decorated with chevrons, and a tympanum carved with a foliar design.
 To the right of the doorway are a double square-headed window, a small single-light square-headed window, and a larger single-light window with a pointed arch.
 In the east wall are two single-light round-headed windows, one above the other.
 At the west end is a two-light window with trefoil heads.
 Inside the church are two fonts.
 The original font, probably from the 12th century, is a damaged plain cylindrical bowl.
 The other font, dating from the 12th century, also has a plain cylindrical bowl and was moved here when the parish church of St Mary Magdalene in Brobury ceased to be used for worship.

-Current use (bookings) & voluntary activity
+Current Use (Bookings) & Voluntary Activity

-The Chapel currently enjoys permission from The Church of England for six Sunday services each year and an unlimited number of additional services on an occasional basis.
-No events have been recorded in the last three years.
+The Church currently enjoys permission from The Church of England for six Sunday services each year and an unlimited number of additional services on an occasional basis.
+During the most recent three years there are currently no events listed in our calendar, however this could be due to events not being reported to CCT.

-Voluntary activity undertaken by volunteers includes:-
+Voluntary activity undertaken by three local residents includes:-

 - Cleaning

+- Maintenance of the churchyard

 - Remittance of wall safe and service funds

 - Ad hoc reporting of building change

 Church Information

 General Information:

 Open Churches Policy status: Open

 Local Community Officer: Gurdev Singh

 Current projects: Not at present

 Parking: None on site

 Building services: None

-Churchyard: Not owned by CCT, maintained by parish council
+Churchyard: Not owned by CCT

-Ring-able bells: None
+Ring-able bells: Chiming

-Organ: None
+Organ: Harmonium, playable

 Volunteering:

 Key holder role: Fulfilled

 Key representative role: Fulfilled (remittances, CCT liaison, Volunteer management, etc.)

 Fundraising roles: Vacant and necessary

 Stewardship/events roles: Vacant and necessary

 Research, interp. & talks role: Vacant and necessary

 Cleaning schedule: Regularly led by volunteers in accordance with CCT guideline

 CCT Items:

 CCT silver plaque: Installed

 CCT information board: Installed, requires updating

 Oak post: Installed

-CCT freestanding board: Not installed, required
+CCT freestanding board: Installed

 Wall safe poster: Installed, current

-CCT A board: Not installed
+CCT A board: Installed

 Gift Aid envelopes: Provided

 Visitor book: Installed

-Welcome table: Maintains stock of current leaflets (note unavailability of future leaflets for re-stock)
+Welcome table: Maintains stock of current leaflets (note unavailability of future leaflets for re- stock)

-Children Consultation Not all account

-Children's explorer cart: Not at present
+Children' s explorer cart: Not at present

-Children's trail: Not at present
+Children' s trail: Not at present

 Tourism/Marketing:

-Nearby attractions: Ross on Wye attractions, The Market House, Wilton Castle
+Nearby attractions: Brockhampton Estate, Queenswood Country Park, Herefordshire Nature Trust

 Social media presence: Not at present

 Images on CCT website: One of four

 Regular feature parish news: Not at present

 Events/Activity:

-Services per year: Not currently
+Services per year: Two per year

 Christmas memory tree: Not currently

 Heritage Open Days: Not currently

 Ride & Stride: Not currently

 Champing: Not currently

 Retail: Not currently

 Health & Safety:

 Fire rated capacity: 60

 Seating capacity: Not determined

 Site plan: Available

 Roof alarm: Not installed

 CCTV: Not installed

 Individual item security measures: None

 Accessibility details: Provided via website

 Risk assessment general: Current

 Risk assessment fire: Current

 COSHH listing: Current

 Portable appliance listing: Current

 Security Audit: Current

-Pews: None
+Pews: Sound, no defects